CastleChen339/DehazeXL/README.md

 ## 🌈 Dehazing Attribution Map (DAM)

 DAM is a visual attribution method tailored for haze removal tasks.
 It helps to evaluate the efficiency of global context utilization in haze removal performance.
-For more details about DAM, please visit [Dehazing Attribution Map](https://github.com/fengyanzi/DehazingAttributionMap).
+For the implementation of DAM, please visit [Dehazing Attribution Map](https://github.com/fengyanzi/DehazingAttributionMap).

 ![dam](./assets/dam.png)